Coronavirus COVID-19 Updates

 As of May 30, 2020, among COVID-19 cases, the most common underlying health conditions were cardiovascular disease (32%), diabetes (30%), and chronic lung disease (18%).
 Hospitalizations were six times higher and deaths 12 times higher among those with reported underlying conditions compared with those with none reported.

-- Weakened Immune System (blood or bone marrow transplant, immune deficiencies, HIV, or immune weakening medicines)
+- Immunocompromised state from blood or bone marrow transplant, immune deficiencies, HIV, use of corticosteroids, or use of other immune weakening medicines

 How is COVID-19 Diagnosed?